-- 1. Make sure the Freeze on cue points parameter is set to Yes in the Multicam Configuration module. - 2.
+- Make sure the Freeze on cue points parameter is enabled set to Clips / Record trains / Clips + Record trains in the Multicam Configuration module depending on whether you want to enable the setting in clips and/or in record trains. - 2.
 Add a cue point on the image you want to freeze on. - 3.
 Go to that cue point.